wendyverdonk93/docs/content/getting-started/glossary/_index.md

 ### shopping cart
 A container in the merchant's integration where customers place items for an order preparing for payment.

-### surcharge
-A fee merchants may charge customers on top of the retail price to cover the cost of accepting certain payment methods.
-Surcharges may be a fixed amount or a percentage of the total order amount.

 ### token/tokenization
 Tokenization is storing customer payment details as a token (a unique string of numbers).
 For customers, it makes future payments faster and easier.
 For merchants, it enables repeatedly debiting customers, e.g. for subscriptions.